International Federation of Landscape Architects

 • Nairobi

-With over 34 years of experience Hitesh is a leader in using landscape architecture as a tool to improve habitats for indigenous communities and endangered species.
-Through award-winning projects he has been key in protecting the East African cultural heritage through design and participatory processes.
+With over 35 years of experience, Hitesh is a leader in using Landscape Architecture and Architecture as a tool to improve habitats for indigenous communities and endangered species.
+Through award-winning projects, he has been key in protecting African natural and cultural heritage through planning and designing participatory processes.

 Keynote: Atmospheric and site-specific space.
 How to create a sustainable, green and social aware projects, fit into a local site-specific context.